huggingface/pytorch_block_sparse/README.md

-# Block Sparse Matrices for Pytorch v0.1
+# Fast Block Sparse Matrices for Pytorch v0.1

 This PyTorch extension provides a **drop-in replacement** for torch.nn.Linear using **block sparse matrices** instead of dense ones.

-This allows very easy experimentation, as you just have to replace the Linear layers in your model by a sparse one.
+This allows very easy experimentatio with sparse matrices since you can directly replace Linear layers in your model with sparse ones.

 ## Motivation
-The incentive to create this library is to let people test the idea that **sparse matrices can be used in neural networks**, instead of dense ones, without significantly altering the precision.
+This library was created to let people test **sparse matrices in neural networks** instead of dense ones.

-This would be great news as sparse matrices allows savings in both space and compute: a **50% sparse matrix** will use **only 50% memory**, and theoretically will use only 50% of computation.
+Sparse matrices theorically allows savings in both space and compute: a **50% sparse matrix** will use **only 50% memory**, and should use only 50% of computation.

-However, due to the very optimized nature of cuBLAS based torch.nn.Linear, this library is slower, by roughly a factor of 2 (this may be improved in the future).
+However, due to the very optimized nature of cuBLAS based linear layers, it is very hard to reach peak performances with sparse matrices.

+In this library we make use of Cutlass to improve the CUDA performances versus a naïve implementation.

-But the performance gain of using sparse matrices grows with the sparsity, so a **75% sparse matrix** is roughly **2x** faster than the dense equivalent.
+In the present stage of the library, the performances for sparse matrices are roughly a factor of 2 slower than their optimized dense counterpart (we hope to improve this in the future).
+However, the performance gain of using sparse matrices grows with the sparsity, so a **75% sparse matrix** is roughly **2x** faster than the dense equivalent.

-This could prove useful, and could be combined with other methods like distillation and quantization to reduce further the networks.
+Combined with other methods like distillation and quantization this allow to obtain networks which are both smaller and faster!

 ## Original code
 This work is based on the [cutlass tilesparse](https://github.com/YulhwaKim/cutlass_tilesparse) proof of concept by [Yulhwa Kim](https://github.com/YulhwaKim).